-&lt;sup>1At the moment only copying of data is supported.
+$^{1}\mathrm{At}$ the moment only copying of data is supported.
 Moving or linking is not yet implemented.

-- Guest To Host enables performing drag and drop operations from the guest to the host only. - Bidirectional enables performing drag and drop operations to both directions, e.g. from the host to the guest and vice versa.
+- Disabled disables the drag and drop entirely.
+This is the default when creating new VMs. - Host To Guest enables performing drag and drop operations from the host to the guest only. - Guest To Host enables performing drag and drop operations from the guest to the host only. - Bidirectional enables performing drag and drop operations to both directions, e.g. from the host to the guest and vice versa.